Process

 - Honest feedback by Friday afternoon, even when it is "we don't love it".

-- Access to the right people internally when we need to understand a part of the business.
+- Access to the right people internally when I need to understand a part of the business.

 - Permission to disagree, and a willingness to disagree back.